 Quick Guide to Macau

-Currency: Macanese Pataca (MOP) is the official currency since 1906.
+Currency: Macanese Pataca (MOP) has been the official currency since 1906.
 But Hong Kong Dollars are widely accepted.
-We didn’t have to exchange our HKD to MOP when we were there.
+We didn’t have to exchange our HKD for MOP when we were there.

 Visa Requirements: Filipinos are not required to apply for Visa.
-For those that are required to apply for Visa, check out Entry Requirements.
+For those who are required to apply for Visa, check out Entry Requirements.